-When a company has performed service or sold goods to a customer, it should be recognized as income even if the amount is still to be collected in a future date.
+When a company has performed services or sold goods to a customer, it should be recognized as income even if the amount is still to be collected at a future date.

 If no journal entry was ever made for the above, then an adjusting entry is necessary.

 The adjusting entry to record an accrued revenue is:

 *Appropriate receivable account such as Accounts Receivable, Rent Receivable, Interest Receivable, etc.

 **Income account such as Service Revenue, Rent Income, Interest Income, etc.